 You see, Google hates hacked blogs.
 If they see that your blog has been hacked into, they will remove you from their index.
 And trust me, getting back there is everything but easy.

-Therefore, when you start a blog, you want to keep these three points in mind:
+When you start a blog, keep these three points in mind:

 Choose a trustworthy blog hosting provider: